 - Towing fees.
 If you have towing coverage, it could come in handy during a breakdown or an accident.

 Were you involved in a car accident caused by an uninsured and unemployed driver?
 Our experienced car accident attorneys are here to help you pursue all avenues of compensation—including with your insurance company.
-Find out about our extensive experience in these cases and how we can assist you by calling our office to schedule your free consultation.
+Find out about our extensive experience in these cases and how we can assist you.
+Contact us online or call us directly at 816.471.5111 to schedule your free consultation.